 Programmatic Ad Platforms Frequently Asked Questions

-Google ads is a programmatic ads platform working on the demand side.
-It provides a platform for advertisers to bid on advertising space in real-time, creating an auction and awarding the impression to the best bid.
+Google Ads is a programmatic advertising platform working on the demand side.
+It provides a platform for advertisers to bid on advertising space in real time, creating an auction and awarding the impression to the best bid.

-Facebook offers a demand-side programmatic ads platform much like Google Ads.
-It sells advertising space in real-time, creating an auction for each impression.
+Facebook offers a demand-side programmatic advertising platform, much like Google Ads.
+It sells advertising space in real time, creating an auction for each impression.

 Programmatic advertising platforms take a commission on the sale of each impression.
 This is usually between 10 and 20 percent.

-Programmatic ads platforms are an essential tool in modern advertising.
-They create a bridge between publishers and sellers, allowing both parties to negotiate a price for ads in real-time.
+Programmatic advertising platforms are an essential tool in modern advertising.
+They create a bridge between publishers and sellers, allowing both parties to negotiate a price for ads in real time.

 By collecting data from thousands of websites, these platforms allow advertisers to target detailed audiences and ensure they spend ad budgets on the right ads.

-What’s your experience with programmatic ad platforms?
+What’s your experience with programmatic advertising platforms?
 Are there other platforms you love that didn’t make the list?

 - Content Marketing - our team creates epic content that will get shared, get links, and attract traffic.